Wolf3s/xbmc4xbox-python/python/Doc/library/select.rst

       library, and does not handle file descriptors that don't originate from WinSock.

-.. attribute:: select.PIPE_BUF
+.. attribute:: PIPE_BUF

-   Files reported as ready for writing by :func:`select`, :func:`poll` or similar interfaces in this module are guaranteed to not block on a write of up to :const:`PIPE_BUF` bytes.
+   The minimum number of bytes which can be written without blocking to a pipe when the pipe has been reported as ready for writing by :func:`select`, :func:`poll` or another interface in this module.
+This doesn't apply to other kind of file-like objects such as sockets.

    This value is guaranteed by POSIX to be at least 512.
 Availability: Unix.

-   .. versionadded:: 2.7
+   .. versionadded:: 3.2

 .. _epoll-objects: